johnanvik/devops-colouring/SETUP.md

 1. Enter "ITS DevSecOps Adventure" as the name of the project.
 1. Click "Use Template"
 1. (Needs to be set to private?)
+### Giving students permission to the project board
+1. Go to `Settings` of the project board (three dots on right, under the profile picture)
+1. Select `Manage Access` from the left-side panel.
+1. Enter "ITS DevSecOps" (the team you created) inthe `Invite Collaborators" search.
+1. Add the team with `Write` permissions

 # Adding Collaborators
 ## Adding students to the project's team